 Climate Strategy and Water Management

-IRPC initiates the strategy of climate change management for short-term in 2020 and long-term in 2030 targeting to reduce direct and indirect greenhouse gas emissions and water consumptions in accordance with QSSHE Policy.
+IRPC initiates the strategy of climate change management for short-term in 2020 and long-term in 2030 targeting to reduce direct and indirect greenhouse gas emissions and water consumption in accordance with QSSHE Policy.
+IRPC has a long-term target of reducing greenhouse gas emissions by 20% based on 2012 greenhouse gas reduction performance by 2030.
 IRPC aims to be climate change leadership aligned with the Paris agreement to limit global temperature rise to well below 2 degrees Celsius by initiating GHG reduction program, identifying climate change high risk asset and risk mitigation, assessing low carbon opportunities, and engaging Thailand Greenhouse Gas Management Organization (TGO).
 IRPC, therefore, is committed to concerning the organization to SDG including climate change issues through IRPC Climate Change Statement.

 2. Management System/Process